-Based on this reformulation, qAC is introduced in the following manner \cite{SS2}.
-A plane curve in similarity geometry is said to be a qAC of slope $\alpha$ if its similarity curvature obeys the Riccati equation
+Based on this reformulation, the qAC is introduced in the following manner \cite{SS2}.
+A plane curve in similarity geometry is a qAC of slope $\alpha$ if its similarity curvature obeys the Riccati equation